-Denton Workforce Center (940) 382-6712 The Denton Workforce Center provide services to job seekers, employers and young adults.
+Denton Workforce Center (940) 382-6712 The Denton Workforce Center provides services to job seekers, employers, and young adults.

 Goodwill Denton Job Resource Center (940) 999-5432 The Goodwill Denton Job Resource Center is designed to provide full job search assistance in strategic locations throughout the Denton area.
 Job seekers can get the personal attention they need from job search experts to get back to work.